Scimyst

 Share on FacebookShare on Twitter

-In 2004, a queen wasp of the species Vespa velutina (also known as the Asian hornet or the devil’s hornet) was transported to the port of Bordeaux, France, in a piece of Chinese pottery.
-After mating with several males, it flew off under the sun of southwestern France and began to build a nest.
+In 2004, a queen wasp of the species Vespa velutina (commonly known as the Asian hornet or the devil hornet) was transported in a piece of Chinese pottery to the port of Bordeaux, France.
+After mating with several males, it flew off under the southwestern French sun and began to build a nest.

 After a few years, the descendants of this queen thrived.
 By the time authorities took notice of their growth, it was too late.

-Two decades later, there are 500,000 Asian hornet nests in France, while their relatives have spread throughout Europe, appearing in Spain, Portugal, Switzerland, Italy, Germany, Belgium, the Netherlands, and the United Kingdom.
+Two decades later, there are 500,000 Asian hornet nests in France, while their relatives have spread across Europe, appearing in Spain, Portugal, Switzerland, Italy, Germany, Belgium, the Netherlands, and the United Kingdom.

-In 2016, the first hornet was recorded in Tetbury, Gloucestershire.
-Since then, chilling stories about this “killer species”—that slaughters friendly honey bees and poses a danger to humans—have increased.
+In 2016, the first Asian hornet was recorded in Tetbury, Gloucestershire.
+Since then, horror stories about this “killer species”—which preys on friendly honeybees and poses a threat to humans—have been on the rise.

-The Invasion of the Devil’s Hornet in Europe
+The Invasion of the Devil Hornet in Europe

-In mid-May, the Express published a warning article titled “Mapping Asian Hornet Hotspots in the UK as the Killer Species Invades the Country.”
-However, many also questioned the actual level of danger posed by this species and whether the media is overstating the threat.
+In mid-May, the Express published a warning article titled “Mapping hotspots of Asian hornets in the UK as the killer species invades the country.”
+However, many people also questioned the actual level of danger posed by this species and whether the media was over-exaggerating the threat.

-According to Ian Campbell from the British Beekeepers Association (BBKA), representing 25,000 hobby beekeepers, since their appearance in France, the Asian hornet has regarded the waters of the English Channel as a barrier, but “last year they changed the game a bit.”
+According to Ian Campbell from the British Beekeepers Association (BBKA), representing 25,000 hobbyist beekeepers, since their emergence in France, Asian hornets have considered the waters of the English Channel as a barrier, but “last year they changed the game a bit.”

-From 2016 until last summer, this species was only spotted a few times each year in the UK, and each time, only a handful of cases were reported after 2016—prompting the National Bee Unit (NBU) of the government to swiftly eradicate the individuals and their nests.
-In 2022, only one hornet was discovered and destroyed.
+From 2016 until last summer, sightings of this hornet in the UK were rare, with only a few cases reported each year after 2016—and each time, the National Bee Unit (NBU) quickly eradicated any individuals and nests.
+In 2022, only one hornet was detected and destroyed.

 Asian hornet nest